Spain is a country that loves to party, and there are plenty of festivals and events each year that cater to having fun.

 Here are 9 of the biggest festival parties that take place in Spain each year.

-The major festivities in Spain take place in Tenerife and Cadiz, but celebrations are also popular in the larger cities of Madrid and Barcelona.
+The significant festivities in Spain take place in Tenerife and Cadiz, but celebrations are also popular in the larger cities of Madrid and Barcelona.

-Burning and fire is what the festival of Las Fallas is most well known for.
+Burning and fire are what the festival of Las Fallas is most well known for.

-Located in the city of Valencia each year, the festival is a 5-day event where participants destroy dolls and puppets (known as ninots) by setting them on fire.
+Located in Valencia each year, the festival is a 5-day event where participants destroy dolls and puppets (known as ninots) by setting them on fire.

-On March 19th, some of the dolls are filled with fireworks and lit on fire at midnight for a magical display.
+On March 19, some dolls are filled with fireworks and lit on fire at midnight for a magical display.

-The fair of Sevilla runs for 6 days and includes all sorts of fun activities.
+The fair of Sevilla runs for six days and includes all sorts of fun activities.

-The entertainment goes on 24 hours a day as locals party and fully enjoy themselves.
+The entertainment goes on 24 hours a day as locals party and thoroughly enjoy themselves.

-Celebrated mostly in the Alicante region of Spain, the Christians and Moors festival is an event where participants re-enact battle scenes.
+Celebrated mainly in the Alicante region of Spain, the Christians and Moors festival is where participants re-enact battle scenes.

-The mock battle first displays the Moorish rule of Spain followed by the Christians taking control.
-This is an interesting historical festival to witness.
+The mock battle first displays the Moorish rule of Spain, followed by the Christians taking control.
+This is a fascinating historical festival to witness.

-Barcelona is a city known for its parties and festivals, but the biggest event annually is La Nit de Sant Joan.
+Barcelona is known for its parties and festivals, but the most significant event annually is La Nit de Sant Joan.

 You can even legally spend the night on the beach.

-Ibiza is known as one of the clubbing capitals in the entire world – people go there not just for the beaches but for the wild nightlife as well.
+Ibiza is known as one of the clubbing capitals in the entire world – people go there not just for the beaches but also for the wild nightlife.

-7. Festival of San Fermin – Running of the Bulls (July 6 – 14)
+7. Festival of San Fermin: Running of the Bulls